-- Understand and uphold the expectations for professional conduct (e.g. being punctual, dressing appropriately etc.) - Establish and maintain professional relationships with children, staff and families. - Demonstrate initiative by asking for opportunities to assist where possible. - Assist with daily routines and support teaching and learning of individual students and small groups - Interact with families in a professional manner during drop off and pick up times - Gain permission to record observations and if appropriate use photographs for assessments - PSTs must use Swinburne Online Learning plan template.
+- Understand and uphold the expectations for professional conduct (e.g. being punctual, dressing appropriately etc.) - Establish and maintain professional relationships with students, staff and families. - Actively participate in all aspects of the school life when appropriate (e.g. extra-curricular activities, staff meetings, level meetings, yard duty etc.). - Demonstrate initiative by asking for opportunities to assist where possible. - Assist with daily routines and support teaching and learning of individual students and small groups - Supervising teacher to Provide constructive feedback on all aspects of teaching and set goals